Auratmos/awesome-privacy/README.md

 - [Ubuntu Touch](https://ubuntu-touch.io/) - Ubuntu Touch is the touch-friendly mobile version of the popular Ubuntu operating system.
 Originally designed and developed by Canonical Ltd, the project now resides with the UBports Foundation.
 - [PureOS](https://pureos.net/) - A fully-convergent, user friendly, secure and freedom respecting OS for your daily usage.

+iPhones do not currently support flashing custom operating systems on them.

 ### Desktop Operating Systems
 Windows and macOS are not the most private operating systems for desktops.
 Both send a lot of telemetry data back to their respective companies, and there isn't much you can do to disable it within each operating system's privacy settings.
 However, there are some other operating systems based on the open-source Linux kernel that can enhance your privacy and security.